 It happens that during a particularly dark night, a shooting star crashes on the ground of Darkestville, a charming town (but not so much) in which everyone knows everyone and life goes on serene and placid.
 It happens that that meteorite brings with it a guest as a dowry: Cid, the protagonist of this adventure.
 Cid is a demon and as such is constantly driven by the desire to create trouble and confusion around you.
 Growing up in the Darkestville community, his fellow citizens have learned to tolerate his behavior even though they almost seem to have marginalized him.
 In this scenario, just a few moments before implementing the evil plan to feed the pigeons that inhabit the small town with laxative, the story told by the game begins.

 A night apparently like any other begins for our Cid.
 Like every evening, the demon tries to make a local mind and decide which prank to focus on in the hours to come.
 Dan, historical nemesis (or perhaps it would be better to define him as a comic shoulder) of our protagonist, takes care of interrupting the flow of absurdity that Cid seems to be pouring out, almost as if he wanted to entertain an imaginary audience.
 Dan's intentions are clear: to lock the demon inside his castle.
-It's just a pity that to implement his plan he cannot leave the front door, right where there is one of the many traps scattered around the property.
+Too bad that to implement his plan he cannot leave the entrance door, right where there is one of the many traps scattered around the property.
 Although the latter has been tampered with, the player has the opportunity to repair it, thus becoming familiar with the controls and the actual gameplay, finally managing to free himself.
 Just when everything seems to have settled down, Dan reveals the trump card: it was all a diversion to allow the Romero brothers, previously hired by the naive little man, to sneak into the castle and capture Cid.
 Accomplice of the case, to be captured will instead be the big fish, with an effectively demonic aspect, pet animal of our virtual alter ego.
 Cid must therefore try his hand atarduous task of freeing your pet from the Demonic Chest.

 These are the first few minutes of the game.
 Despite not telling of particularly inspired vicissitudes, the story is almost always told with the right timing and accompanied by absurdly funny dialogues.